simplicitesoftware/heroku/README.md

 git push heroku master
 ```

-_Note: to avoid pushing your changes to the default origin repository, we recommend that you remove the `origin` remote by:_
+**Note**: to avoid pushing your changes to the default origin repository, we recommend that you remove the `origin` remote by:_

 ```
 git remote rm origin